 - During our visit, an application called Self Service will be installed that will allow you to install Loyola software.

 - Lync 2011 will be upgraded to the new Skype for Business client, which offers an updated interface and improved meeting experiences.

 - Office 2016 for Mac will be installed, offering enhanced integration with Office 365.

 - Your hard drive will be encrypted – if your Mac is ever lost or stolen, no one will be able to access your data and this meets a requirement of our cybersecurity insurance.

-- Your account will be set up for 2-Factor Authentication.
+- Your account will be set up for Multi-Factor Authentication.
 If you are currently using an email application like Apple Mail or Thunderbird to check your Loyola email, you will need to transition to using Outlook or Outlook on the Web.
-This is because these third-party email systems are not compatible with Office 365 and 2-Factor Authentication.
+This is because these third-party email systems are not compatible with Office 365 and Multi-Factor Authentication.
 If you have business processes that depend on the use of Apple Mail, please let us know.
 We can help identify solutions using Outlook for a smoother transition.

 - Macs are now able to receive desktop notifications via the Loyola Emergency Notification System (LENS).

 - Administrative rights will be removed for Mac users.
 You will still be able to install software using the Mac App Store and Self Service, or you may contact the Help Center for assistance.

 All Loyola employees that use a Loyola owned Apple laptop or desktop.